 In addition to the Hartford Loop, the Dunkirk features another safety measure.
 There is redundancy in low-water cutoffs, so there are two different styles of low-water cutoffs used in the boiler to make certain that there’s liquid water in the belly of the boiler before that fire turns on.

-Dunkirk comes standard with a modern pressure device to ensure it’s not over pressurizing.
+Dunkirk comes standard with a modern pressure device to ensure it’s not over-pressurizing.

 Another feature is the flu damper.
-That flu damper will open when there’s a call for flame to the boiler.
+That flu damper will open when there’s a call for the flame to the boiler.
 It prevents a cold air downdraft from outdoors on cold days.
 You don’t want cold air blowing across the heat exchanger and down the chimney because that cools off the heat exchanger and makes it to where more energy is used in the boiler to get it hot again.
 So, the flu damper increases the efficiency rate by a significant amount and prevents unneeded waste.

 Unique Aspects of this Particular Job

 The house where the boiler resides was an important building in Littleton, CO in the early 1900s.
-The owner of the house was a member of the Littleton Fire Department and he had expertise in machining.
+The owner of the house was a member of the Littleton Fire Department, and he had expertise in machining.
 He created a homemade machine shop and would make the pipe fitting and assembly for all of the fire engines in Littleton.
-They were basically building fire engines from scratch back then.
+They were building fire engines from scratch back then.

 Fun Fact: Our boiler specialists learned that the piping for that original steam boiler was hand-built by the owner as well!

 Later, in the mid-1970s, school trips would visit the home to teach the kids about how the fire trucks were hand-built.
-Of course the machine shop wasn’t in use anymore but the equipment was still there, as was that old American Standard boiler, which was pointed out on the tour since it had hand-made parts.
+Of course, the machine shop wasn’t in use anymore, but the equipment was still there, as was that old American Standard boiler, which was pointed out on the tour since it had hand-made parts.

-When we replaced the boiler, the owners of the building donated the boiler clinker door and pressure device to the Littleton museum.
+When we replaced the boiler, the owners of the building donated the boiler clinker door and pressure device to the Littleton Museum.